Why is this important?

-For more information on income tax rates, including rates for past years and how to calculate how much tax is payable, see Income tax rates.
+For more information on income tax rates , including rates for past years, see Income tax rates.

 When you're calculating the tax due, you need to work out whether or not you have received any income on which tax has already been paid.
-For example, interest on savings in a building society or bank account, where the interest is paid to you after the bank/building society has taken the tax off it.
-Payments from employment or an occupational pension may also have had tax taken off before the payment was made to you.
+For example, interest on savings in a building society or bank account usually has tax taken off before it's paid to you.
+Income from employment or an occupational pension should also have had tax taken off before the payment was made to you.

-As well as checking that the correct tax has been taken off your pay, you can also check that the correct national insurance contributions have been deducted, so leaving you with the correct take home pay.
-National insurance contributions are calculated on gross income.
+As well as checking that the correct tax has been taken off your pay, you may also want to check that the correct national insurance contributions have been deducted, so leaving you with the correct take home pay.
+National insurance contributions are calculated on gross pay.
 For employees they are deducted at different rates depending on your pension arrangements and on your level of income.

 If you are self-employed you pay National insurance contributions at different rates, depending on your profits.

-For help in calculating your national insurance contributions in order to work out your take home pay, an experienced adviser should be consulted, for example, at a Citizens Advice Bureau.
+You can find more information about national insurance and how much you pay on the GOV.UK website at www.gov.uk.
+If you need help with checking your national insurance, consult an adviser, for example, at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.

 If you are a taxpayer, you must, by law, keep records of your income and any expenses you claim against tax.
-You will need these records if the tax office asks you to complete a tax return.
-You must keep personal or non-business records for 22 months after the end of the tax year to which they relate, and you must keep business records for 5 years and 10 months after the end of the tax year to which they relate.
+You will need these records if HMRC asks you to complete a tax return.
+You can find more information about what records to keep and how long you must keep them for on the GOV.UK website at www.gov.uk.